Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_cupid_lovers_can_damage_lovers          1       // Whether the lovers should be able to damage each other ttt_cupid_lovers_can_damage_cupid           0       // Whether the lovers should be able to damage cupid ttt_cupid_lover_vision_enable               1       // Whether the lovers can see outlines of each other through walls ttt_beggar_notify_mode                      0       // The logic to use when notifying players that a cupid is killed.
+ttt_cupid_lovers_can_damage_lovers          1       // Whether the lovers should be able to damage each other ttt_cupid_lovers_can_damage_cupid           0       // Whether the lovers should be able to damage cupid ttt_cupid_lover_vision_enable               1       // Whether the lovers can see outlines of each other through walls ttt_cupid_notify_mode                       0       // The logic to use when notifying players that a cupid is killed.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone ttt_beggar_notify_sound                     0       // Whether to play a cheering sound when a cupid is killed ttt_beggar_notify_confetti                  0       // Whether to throw confetti when a cupid is a killed
+4 - Notify everyone ttt_cupid_notify_sound                      0       // Whether to play a cheering sound when a cupid is killed ttt_cupid_notify_confetti                   0       // Whether to throw confetti when a cupid is a killed

 // ----------------------------------------